-Marvel Studios has packed X-Men '97 Season 2 with more mutants than it did with Season 1 of the show, and a fresh wave of promotional art now confirms which characters fit in the diverse teams being introduced this season.
-X-Men '97 is a Marvel Studios production, made through the studio's own Marvel Animation division, and it continues the story of the beloved 1990s cartoon X-Men: The Animated Series.
+Marvel Studios packed X-Men '97 Season 2 with more mutants than it did in Season 1, and a fresh wave of promotional art confirmed which characters fit in the diverse teams being introduced this season.
+X-Men '97 is a Marvel Studios production made through the studio's Marvel Animation division and continues the story of the beloved 1990s cartoon X-Men: The Animated Series.
 Season 1 left the team scattered across time and space, so a second season built around new groupings always felt likely.

 Havok